Lumos3D: A Single-Forward Framework for Low-Light 3D Scene Restoration: Experiment

 \subsection{Ablation Study}

-We conduct ablation studies to assess the contribution of each component in our network design.
-All experiments are performed under identical training strategies and hardware configurations, with only the component under investigation being modified.
-Unlike the final model training, all ablation variants are trained on the first 6K scenes of the DL3DV dataset with a dynamic batch size of 18 for up to 20,000 steps using four NVIDIA GH200 GPUs, ensuring computational efficiency.
+For ablation studies, all the model variants are trained on the first 6K scenes of the DL3DV dataset with a dynamic batch size of 18 for up to 20,000 steps using four NVIDIA GH200 GPUs.
 Throughout this section, the terms \textit{normal-light} and \textit{ground truth} are used interchangeably, whereas \textit{low-light} and \textit{context images} denote the same input modality.